LaganYT/NatroMacro/README.md

 - All pattern functions are syntactically correct
 - All bitmap assets are properly converted and accessible
 - All original AHK files have been deleted
+- All Windows-specific files (.msstyles, .dll) have been removed
 - Main macro framework is fully operational

 ## 🐛 Troubleshooting